threefoldtech/0-initramfs/README.md

 - [1.1.0-alpha2](https://github.com/Zero-OS/initramfs/releases/tag/v1.1.0-alpha-2) : used to build the [v1.1.0-alpha-2](https://github.com/Zero-OS/core0/releases/tag/v1.1.0-alpha-2) of core0

 # Dependencies
-In order to compile all the initramfs without issues, you'll need to installe build-time dependencies.
+In order to compile all the initramfs without issues, you'll need to install build-time dependencies.

-Please check the build process and use the dependencies listed there.
+Please check the build process and use the dependencies listed there (see `autobuild` directory).

 ## Privileges
 You need to have root privilege to be able to execute all the scripts.